Child (Mark song): Background and release

-Composition
+Music and lyrics

 "Child" was written by Mark, Ron and Jane, who were joined in the composition by Dress.
+Belle of Kiss of Life provided background vocals for the chorus.
 Musically, the song has been described as an emotional hip hop track that incorporates unique bass synth and electric guitar sound.
 Divyansha Dongre of Rolling Stone India categorized the track as a hip hop-rock release for its "strong sonic shift with the smooth insertion of bass synth" in the chorus.
 Lyrically, the song expresses the deep concerns of the singer about finding oneself.

 Chart performance

 In South Korea, "Child" debuted at number 23 on the Gaon Digital Chart in the issue dated January 30–February 5, 2021.
 The song also debuted at number one on the component Download Chart.
 It also debuted at number six and 159 on the component BGM Chart and on the component Streaming Chart respectively.
 The song debuted at number 48 on the Billboard's K-pop Hot 100 chart in the issue dated February 19, 2022.
 In Japan, "Child" didn't enter the Billboard Japan Hot 100 chart, but debuted at number 53 on the component Top Download Songs chart.
 In Malaysia, the song debuted at position 17 on the RIM's Top 20 Chart.
 In Singapore, the song debuted at position 19 on the RIAS's Top Regional Chart in the issue dated February 4–10, 2021.
 In Indonesia, "Child" debuted at number nine on the Billboard's Indonesia Songs chart.
 In Thailand, the song debuted at position 25 on the Billboard's Thailand Songs chart.
 In Vietnam, the song debuted at position 50 on the Billboard Vietnam Hot 100 in the chart issue dated February 17, 2022.
 In the United States, "Child" debuted at number eight on the Billboard World Digital Song Sales chart in the issue dated February 19, 2022.
 It also at number 132 on the Billboard Global Excl.
 US chart in the issue dated February 19, 2022.